FabianWe/gopherbounce/README.md

  - Multiple `Constraint`s can be combined in a [disjunction](https://godoc.org/github.com/FabianWe/gopherbounce#ConstraintDisjunction) or [conjunction](https://godoc.org/github.com/FabianWe/gopherbounce#ConstraintConjunction).
  - Note that whenever we use a conjunction ([ConstraintConjunction](https://godoc.org/github.com/FabianWe/gopherbounce#ConstraintConjunction) or one of the algorithm specific accumulators) the empty conjunction always returns true.
 ### Parsing constraints
 You can also parse constraints from a file (or any reader) with [ParseConstraints](https://godoc.org/github.com/FabianWe/gopherbounce#ParseConstraints) or [ParseConstraintsFromFile](https://godoc.org/github.com/FabianWe/gopherbounce#ParseConstraintsFromFile).
+Valid parameters for the algorithms are described in the Parameters section.
 Here is a small example (the values must not really make sense, it's just a syntax example):
 ```
 [bcrypt]
 Cost < 12